 Waste and the City

-What started as a mindless stroll on social media ended on a post that featured something quite unattractive: Trash.
-Smiling people – it was Instagram, after all – were proudly showcasing bags of trash they had just collected.
+What started as a mindless stroll on social media ended on a post featuring smiling people – it was Instagram, after all – proudly showcasing bags of trash they had just collected.
 That is how I learned about “Pittsburgh Street Stewards” (@pghstreetstewards) and how I started picking up trash myself…

 As an architect, I think of how homes and cities could be designed differently, so that less trash would end up in the streets.

 Here are some ideas: The first step would be to implement a “circular economy” and eliminate mono-use products.